-A. Applicability.
-Unless otherwise stated, parking and loading shall be provided as outlined in this Ordinance.

-B. General provisions.

-- 1. Accessible parking.
+- A. Applicability.
+Unless otherwise stated, parking and loading shall be provided as outlined in this Ordinance. - B. General provisions. - 1.
+Accessible parking.
 Parking facilities accessible for persons with disabilities shall be in compliance with or better than the standards detailed in the state and federal building or accessibility requirements, including quantity, size, location and accessibility. - 2.
 Requirements for unlisted uses.
 Parking spaces will be provided as detailed in Table 7.01.D.
-If a use is not listed, the Village Planner is authorized to apply standards for a use deemed as similar.
-In the instance where an equivalent may not be clearly determined, the Village Planner may require a parking study, transportation management plan, or other evidence that will help determine the appropriate requirements.

-C. Exempt areas.

-1. Central Business District.
+If a use is not listed, the Village Manager or designee is authorized to apply standards for a use deemed as similar.
+In the instance where an equivalent may not be clearly determined, the Village Manager or designee may require a parking study or other evidence that will help determine the appropriate requirements. - 3.
+Fractions.
+In determining the number of spaces required, a fraction equal to or greater than 1/2 shall be rounded up to count as one space. - C. Exempt areas. - 1.
+Central Business District.
 Lots in the Central Business District CBD zone district are exempt from the requirement to provide off-street parking spaces.
-Spaces that are provided must adhere to all applicable requirements including design, layout, and landscaping.

-D. Required Parking Table.
+Spaces that are provided must adhere to all applicable requirements including design, layout, and landscaping. - D. Required Parking Table.